Mikigb77/TaskFlow/README.md

-# MyAgenda
+# TaskFlow

-**MyAgenda** is a simple and intuitive app designed to help you efficiently manage your tasks.
+**TaskFlow** is a simple and intuitive app designed to help you efficiently manage your tasks.
 It organizes your tasks by **due date** and **priority**, ensuring that you stay on top of your schedule.
 The app sends **daily morning and evening notifications**, highlighting your three most urgent tasks for the day, and offers **reminders 10 minutes before important tasks** to keep you on track.

 ## Features